amethyst/legion/readme.md

 Legion aims to be a feature rich high performance ECS library for Rust game projects with minimal boilerplate.

-**note: this readme refers to v0.3, which has not yet been published to crates.io.** The easiest way to read the docs for the moment is to clone the legion repo and run `cargo doc --open`.

 ## Getting Started

 ### Worlds